topleft/express-error-handling/Readme.md

-# Node/Express Error Handling
+# Don't Fly Blind: Node/Express Error Handling

-Proper error handling in web applications is essential to security, maintenance, user experience, and developer experience.
+A fundamental concept that every fullstack Javascript developer must know; server side error handling.
+Proper error handling in web applications is essential to tight security, effective maintenance, as well as positive user and developer experiences.
 In other words, error handling touches almost every aspect of an application.
 Errors are to be expected in an application, and they do not always mean that something has gone wrong.
-More often than not, in production, errors represent expected pathways in an application that require notification to the consumer, such as a BadRequest (400) or an Unauthorized (401)request.
-I am going to examine a very fundamental approach to error handling in a Node/Express JSON API that will accomplish basic yet sound functionality.
+More often than not, in production, errors represent expected pathways in an application that require notification to the consumer, such as a Bad (400) or Unauthorized (401) request.
+I am going to examine a very fundamental approach to error handling in a Node/Express JSON API that will accomplish basic, yet sound functionality.

 ### What are errors for?